mastns/Laelaps2_DDPG/README.md

 II) Launch pre-trained saved model.

-1) Choose a saved model from the runs folder in the training_system package, where you can find your training results.
-Inside the training_results folder, the saved models are in the Model_best_test_rewards folder.
+1) Choose a saved model from the runs folder in the training_system package.
+There you can find the training results.
+In the training_results folder, the saved models can be found in the model_best_test_rewards folder.

 2) Run the test node.